towolf/towolf.github.com/docs/PsychHardware/PsychRTBox.markdown

 \[syncResult, clockRatio\] = PsychRTBox\('SyncClocks' \[, handle\]\);
-\-\- Synchronize or resynchronize the clocks of the host computer and the box.
+-- Synchronize or resynchronize the clocks of the host computer and the box.
 Return result in 'syncResult' and the current clockRatio in 'clockRatio'.
-This routine is automatically carried out during invocation of PsychRTBox\('ClockRatio'\); but you can repeat the sync procedure anytime between trials via this subfunction for extra accuracy at the expense of about 0.5 \- 1 second additional time for each invocation.
-You would typically execute this function at the start of each large block of trials, or before start of each trial if you are really picky about super\-exact timing.
+This routine is automatically carried out during invocation of PsychRTBox\('ClockRatio'\); but you can repeat the sync procedure anytime between trials via this subfunction for extra accuracy at the expense of about 0.5 - 1 second additional time for each invocation.
+You would typically execute this function at the start of each large block of trials, or before start of each trial if you are really picky about super-exact timing.
 The syncResult contains three values:

 syncResult\(1\) = Host time \(GetSecs time\) at time of clock sync.